Brewing Japanese green tea

 Brewing Japanese green tea is easy and fun, and can yield some delicious results.

-Senchado is most recognisable for its application in tea ceremonies, both religious and secular.
-Similar to gongfu cha, it offers a wonderful way to appreciate tea, whether for your everyday ritual of personal focus and introspection, or for welcoming guests to Japanese tea.
+Similar to gongfu cha, this brewing style offers a wonderful way to appreciate tea, whether for your everyday ritual of personal focus and introspection, or for welcoming guests to Japanese tea.

 Key factors to brewing

 There is adage in the tea world that says, ‘the fresher the leaf, the lower the water temperature’ should be.

 This is particularly true of Japanese steamed green teas.
 Steeped too hot or for too long, and the tea can taste bitter and undrinkable.